RuleBrittonica/rem-utils/README.md

 ## Requirements

-It requires internal access to the rust toolchain, using `#![feature(rustc_private)]`.
+**As of version 0.1.4, this library is no longer dependent on rustc!**

 The rust-toolchain.toml file specifies the rest of the build dependecies, and is shared across all of the REM toolchain.

 As a minimum you should have: